so-groenen/2d_ising_in_rust/README.md

 All the computations where performed with an *Intel i7* (8th generation), four cores, with two logical threads each, 1.8Ghz/cores, AVX2 SIMD instruction set support, and 8Gb of RAM.
 Compiled in `--release` mode with `target-cpu=native`.

 * Computations are done by iterating "in parallel" over temperatures using 8 threads and the [Rayon](https://github.com/rayon-rs/rayon) library.
-* Parameters are written in Python, and dispatched to Rust as simple files using [Python Simulation Manager](https://github.com/so-groenen/python_simulation_manager).
+* Parameters are written in Python, and dispatched to Rust as simple files using [physsm](https://github.com/so-groenen/physsm).
 Rust calculations can easily be launched from a python notebook, and the result grabbed for plotting.<br>
 * The `calculation_manager` Python module serves in a way as a "control center" to handle the Rust calcultions.
 A more thorough analysis/calcuation will be done using the Swendsen-Wang algorithm.
 Indeed, because observables in the Metropolis case exhibit long auto-correlation times (in "normal people's speak", the spin structures look similar as time goes on, and you have to wait quite some time for the spin configuration to look noticeably different), it takes more measure to get more meaningful data.<br>